Naturopathy, Colonic Hydrotherapy & Osteopathy in Swansea

 Registered Osteopath in Swansea; Naturopathy & Colonic Hydrotherapy in Port Talbot, Bridgend, Llanelli & surrounding area

-I have been passionate about helping people with health problems for many years.
-I graduated from The British College of Naturopathy & Osteopathy in 1970 and I set up my practice as an osteopath & naturopath in Swansea 28 years ago.
+I have been passionate about helping people with health problems for most of my life.
+I graduated from The British College of Naturopathy & Osteopathy in North London and set up my practice as an osteopath & naturopath in Swansea nearly 30 years ago.

-After working as a Swansea osteopath and naturopath for a number of years I qualified as a Colonic Hydrotherapist 15 years ago and more recently in BIOSCAN Testing.
+After working as a Swansea registered osteopath and naturopath for many years I qualified with ARCH (Association & Register of Colon Hydrotherapists) in 2000.

-My multi-disciplinary practice in Swansea offers osteopathy, naturopathy, massage therapy, colonic hydrotherapy & BIOSCAN testing for those in the area around Port Talbot, Bridgend and Llanelli.
+My multi-disciplinary practice in Swansea offers osteopathy, naturopathy and colonic hydrotherapy for those in the area around Port Talbot, Bridgend, Llanelli and the Gower.
 The Swansea Clinic of Natural Medicine is at 20 Walter Road, not far from the centre of Swansea.

-I am experienced at helping a wide variety of conditions, such as back, neck, knee, shoulder and musculo-skeletal problems with osteopathy.
-And with my naturopathic background I help people to achieve optimum health and well-being in general.
-I specialise in advising many patients with gastrointestinal problems and colon hydrotherapy has become very popular in recent years.
-Please call or email me if you want to know more about what can be helped, or if you need to know whether your own particular condition can be treated.
+I have had many years experience at helping a wide variety of conditions, such as back, neck, knee, shoulder and musculo-skeletal problems with osteopathy.
+And with my background in naturopathy I help people to achieve optimum health and well-being in general.
+I specialise in helping people with gastrointestinal problems and for many people colon hydrotherapy has become very popular in recent years and can give much relief.
+It is a very gentle treatment!
+Please call or email me if you want to know more about what can be helped, or if you need to know whether your own particular condition can be alleviated.

-I regularly attend meetings of the South Wales Osteopathic Society, The British Naturopathic Association (BNA), The BNA Cancer Study Group and The Association of Registered Colon Hydrotherapists (ARCH).
-Increasingly I am attending CAM meetings in London where I have been hearing the latest research and natural treatments for Alzheimers, Cancer, gluten sensitivity and so many other subjects, It is excting getting all the latest information from around the world.
+I regularly attend meetings of the South Wales Osteopathic Society, The General Council & Register of Naturopaths, The BNA Cancer Study Group and The Association and Registered of Colon Hydrotherapists (ARCH).
+Increasingly I am attending meetings in London where I have been hearing the latest research and natural treatments for Alzheimers, Cancer, gluten sensitivity and so many other subjects.
+It is exciting getting all the latest scientific information from experts from around the world.

 Please explore the next pages for fuller information.
 And if you have any queries please send an email from my home page or call the clinic in Swansea on the number below.
 I am very happy to answer any queries by phone or email.